 Confirmation, Receptions and Reaffirmation

-Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a Bishop.
+Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on ativan 2 mg.
 Reception is bringing into the church body a person from a different historically linked church.
 Reaffirmation is personal gesture of explicitly affirming our baptismal covenant.
 Click here for information on Confirmation Classes.

 If you are interested in having your wedding at St. Peter’s Episcopal Church, click here for more information.

 We are available to assist your family in a worship service suitable for your family member.

 Pastoral visits at critical times in your life are available, contact the church.
 Viagra for sale

 What the Book of Common Prayer has to say about the Sacraments:

 “Sacraments are outward and visible signs of inward and spiritual grace” - Book of Common Prayer, p.
 857

 Besides baptism and the Eucharist (Holy Communion), the church recognizes other spiritual markers in our journey of faith.
 These include:

 - Confirmation (the adult affirmation of our baptismal vows), pp. 413-419, Book of Common Prayer